tav-web-app-development/final-fantastic-4/README.md

 ## Scripts For backend Folder

+- `cd backend` : The path to the backend folder.
+- `npm i`: Installing backend dependencies.
+- `npm run db:init`: Initialize the database with dummy data.
 - `npm run dev`: Start the server in development mode with Nodemon.
-- `npm run start`: Start the server in production mode.
-- `npm run db:init`: Initialize the database with dummy data.

 ## Routes